 Book your MOT online with Merityre and take your vehicle into one of our 10 DVSA (formally VOSA) approved MOT Test branches.
 All of our MOT Test stations have reached green rated approval levels and all Merityre MOT Testers are fully trained to the highest level.
 Learn what is checked in an MOT test from our detailed guide.

 Learn more what is checked in an MOT test, as well as common MOT failure reasons you can try and avoid in your next test from this MOT guide:

-The driver seat must be fully adjustable and all seats in the vehicle need to be fully secure and able to remain in an upright position.
+The driver’s seat must be fully adjustable, while all seats in the vehicle need to be fully secure and able to remain in an upright position.
 All seats must have working seatbelts which are in good condition and operate correctly.
 The full length of the seatbelt will be checked for damage.

 The horn must emit a continuous and uniform sound which is loud enough to be heard clearly by other road users.

 It is mandatory that the speedometer is working correctly and gives an accurate reading.
 Your view of the speedometer must not be impaired, so if the glass has been cracked and distorts your view, your vehicle will fail its MOT test.

 Registration plates must be securely fitted to the vehicle and they must be in good condition, meaning that they are fully readable and not obscured.
 The spacing and lettering must meet current legal regulation, so if you have a personalised registration, you should research current government legislation to ensure yours is legal.

 The body of your vehicle will be checked for any signs of damage and corrosion.
 All components must be free from jagged and/ or sharp edges that could potentially cause damage or harm to other vehicles or pedestrians.